Skip to main content

 Suncatcher neighborhood is home to the Hobbit House, built with seven vernacular construction methods from Rod Rylander's 50 years of experience.
 We’ll make repairs and upgrades to the Hobbit House and plant gardens in Spring.
 Seeking responsible, happy, self-managed folks who love to learn and share skills, work hard, and cooperate.

-Hours: 20 hours/week for an initial two-week session.
-Opportunities to extend after two weeks are negotiable and will require 4 hours/week for Earthaven.
+Hours: 20 hours/week for Suncatcher and 4 hours/week for Earthaven.

-You Receive: Good company, a space to sleep (may be a tent, trailer, hut, or room in house), kitchen access, experience in intentional community living, and hands-on education in permaculture and vernacular building.
+You Receive: A space to sleep (tent, trailer, or room in house), use of outdoor kitchen and outdoor shower, experience in intentional community living, and hands-on education.